Photo Credit: Dan Swackhammer, @Swackman

-The National Comedy Center opened its doors on August 1st in Jamestown, NY (aka the birthplace of one Lucille Ball), and we’ve got your insider guide to the top things to do at New York’s funniest attraction.
+The National Comedy Center opened its doors in 2018 in Jamestown, NY (aka the birthplace of one Lucille Ball), and we’ve got your insider guide to the top things to do at New York’s funniest attraction.
 With more than 50 interactive exhibits, it’s seriously some of the best fun you’ll ever have—no jokes about it!

 Act The Part